mengbinhao/jack-note/docs/english/NPR.md

   > it took a long time after that to dig out of the hole

 - 2020.6.17
-  - sprint n/v | marathon n/v/dj
+  - sprint n/v | sprinter
   - shield n/v
   - diligent adj
   - promote v